 Why Dr. Robert Morabito and His Dental Team Chose to Take the Dental Advanced Life Support Training Course

 Dr. Morabito is practicing a cardiac arrest in Tennessee to renew Advanced Cardiac Life Saving Certification

 Creating great smiles is an everyday event at our Falls Church dental office.
 But sometimes, for unforeseen reasons, medical emergencies do happen, and we need to be prepared.
 In emergencies, seconds count and our dental team is continuously training.
 We are prepared, and we have the equipment.

-Additionally, I routinely participate in hands on course called Advanced Cardiac Life Support (ACLS) which is the next level above CPR and dives much deeper into managing cardiac issues.
+Additionally, I routinely participate in a hands-on course called Advanced Cardiac Life Support (ACLS) which is the next level above CPR and dives much deeper into managing cardiac issues.
 In these courses, we learn the critical skills required to respond to respiratory failure, airway obstruction, cardiac problems and an acute allergic reaction.
 Classes are taught by instructors who actually help to develop the CPR and paramedic protocols.
-In the hands on course, we utilize the most advance patient simulators in order to gain hands-on experience using equipment and emergency medications likely to occur in a dental office.
+In the hands-on course, we utilize the most advanced patient simulators in order to gain hands-on experience using equipment and emergency medications likely to occur in a dental office.

 Dr. Robert Morabito

 Contact Us Schedule An Appointment

 Having more than twenty years of dental experience, Dr. Morabito